Olliebrown/rust-biz-trace/README.md

 Still, I'd be curious if just starting over and doing things in a more Rusty idiom if you could do it ... not for me though!
 I'm brand new here (just started learning Rust a month ago), and I'm just jazzed I got this to work.

+## Feature Branches
+I'm trying out some features on other branches so you should check those out

+- **multithtread**: added multi-threading via the threadpool cargo (gotta go fast).
+Also has adjustable resolution and sample count.